 As your partner shares his/her experience, practice deep listening with the skills below.
 When your partner is finished speaking, check off the skills you practiced while you were listening.
+Try to check off most of them.

-- 1. Turn on silent mode your turn to listen
+□ 1.
+Turn on silent mode - your turn to listen

-- 2. Be a focused listener
+□ 2.
+Be a focused listener

+- □ Eliminate distractions

-- Eliminate distractions Physically turn toward your partner Make frequent eye contact Sometimes reach out to physically touch your partner
+- □ Physically turn toward your partner

+- □ Make frequent eye contact

+- □ Sometimes reach out to physically touch your partner

-3. Be an active listener
+- □ 3.
+Be an active listener

-Could you repeat back what your partner just said?
-Occasionally ask clarifying questions
+- □ Could you repeat back what your partner just said?

+- □ Occasionally ask clarifying questions

-4. Be a patient listener - give partner time and don't interrupt
+- □ 4.
+Be a patient listener give partner time and don't interrupt

-5. Be an empathetic listener
+- □ 5.
+Be an empathetic listener

-Listen for the feeling/meaning behind the words Suspend judgment Express understanding
+- □ Listen for the feeling/meaning behind the words

+- □ Suspend judgment

+- □ Express understanding